toliva/ConnectivityContent/apis/eps-product-api/reference.md

                                     definition of the room types and rate plans created in the system.

 ## Error codes
-### Renders the page describing the business error codes used by the API
+### Renders the page describing the business error codes  by the API
 - Method: `GET`
 - Url: https://ws.expediaquickconnect.com/v1/documentation/api/errors
 - Consumes: `application/json`